 Begin your scan at the relevant joint.
 Repeat for each joint of each digit.

 Scan the joint in longitudinal from the medial to the lateral border and in transverse, to cover the joint.
-If necessary, compare with the contralateral side.

-Look for: Synovial hypertrophy, effusion, bone erosions, degenerative change
+Look for: Synovial hypertrophy, effusion, bone erosions, degenerative change.